JaideepGuntupalli/Web-Development-UDY/3-HTML_The Essentials/README.md

 - Update the HTML file with `<p>` tags.
 - It is fine to nest tags with in them.
 - `<p>` tag is used to mark it as a paragraph.

-## Heading elements

-- Update the HTML file with heading tags.
-- There are 6 levels of headings starting with h1 upto h6.
-- Heading elements shouldn't be used for size.
-- They should be used as per the hierarchy as we change sizes of them using CSS.
-- For example, we should try to keep a maximum of one h1 tag.